patogallardo/blog/_posts/2023-09-27-on-the-curious_resemblance-between-coal-fly-ash-and-'interstellar'-spherules.md

 ![Black: histogram showing the expected lanthanum concentration for coal ash.
 Green: measured abundances for lanthanum reported in L23](/blog/assets/La_conc_COALQUAL.png)

-beryllium tells us the same story.
+Beryllium tells us the same story.
 COALQUAL data suggests ash is in the range 1 to 650 ppm, while the data in L23 shows a maximum of 114 ppm, within the expected range.

 ![Black: histogram showing the expected beryllium concentration for coal ash.
 Green: measured abundances for beryllium reported in L23](/blog/assets/Be_conc_COALQUAL.png)